qccoders/intro-to-aws/all/README.md

 The API Gateway does not like our cross-origin request.

+Navigate back to the API Gateway console.

 ![](img/all-2.png)

-Navigate back to the API Gateway settings and select your Gateway, click Actions > Enable CORS.
+Select your Gateway, click Actions > Enable CORS.

 ![](img/all-3.png)